MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 Save the file as *.reg* in a location that's easy to find.
 For example: *C:\Data\New Outlook migration interval.reg*.

 Run the *.reg* file and select  **Yes**  in the confirmation dialog that appears.

 > [!IMPORTANT]
 > New Outlook isn't supported for on-premises environments.
-So, if you have a hybrid environment with both Microsoft 365 and on-prem users, you should only target Microsoft 365 users for this policy.
+So, if you have a hybrid environment with both Microsoft 365 and on-premises users, you should only target Microsoft 365 users for this policy.
 You can do this by using the cloud policy.
 New Outlook is also not available in sovereign clouds so do not enable the policy for these environments.

 ### Hide the Toggle in New Outlook for Windows

-Some organizations might want users to stay in new Outlook and remove the option in new Outlook and don't toggle back to classic Outlook for Windows.
-This policy hides the toggle in new Outlook: `HideClassicOutlookToggleOut`.
+Some organizations might want users to stay in new Outlook and remove the option to toggle back to classic Outlook for Windows.
+The `HideClassicOutlookToggleOut` policy hides the toggle in new Outlook.

 It's a mailbox policy that can be set through Exchange PowerShell –